- Preliminary Agenda.

 - How can higher education institutions work with employers to provide current and in-demand programs that narrow the gaps and provide talent that is ready and skilled for workforce requirements?

-- Employers are seeking eager learners with soft skills, what is higher education’s role in cultivating these attributes?
+- Employers are seeking eager learners with 21st century skills - what is higher education’s role in cultivating these attributes?

 - How can higher ed and the workforce create public private partnerships that fill seats and jobs in a way that draws equal commitment and investment from the employer and the institution?